LaMonte Wade Jr Player Props: Giants vs. Brewers

 LaMonte Wade Jr At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 71st, his on-base percentage ranks fourth, and he is 73rd in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 69th in batting average, fifth in on-base percentage, and 74th in slugging.

-- Looking at the 46 games he has played this year, he's hit a long ball in seven of them (15.2%), and in 3.7% of his trips to the dish.
+- He has hit a long ball in seven games this season (14.9%), leaving the park in 3.7% of his chances at the plate.

-- In 13 games this season (28.3%), Wade has picked up an RBI, including two games with multiple runs batted in.
+- In 13 games this year (27.7%), Wade has picked up an RBI, including two games with multiple runs batted in.

-- In 18 of 46 games this year, he has scored, and four of those games included multiple runs.
+- In 19 of 47 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.